CB Breogán: History

 Founded in 1966, CB Breogán only needed five years to promote for the first time in its history to the Liga Nacional.
 It played in it from 1971 to 1977, except in the 1974–75 season, before dropping down again to lower divisions.
+Alfredo Pérez was the league's top scorer in both 1970–71 and 1972–73 seasons.Alfredo Pérez Gómez Breogán coexisted with another team from Lugo called La Casera for a while, and even though La Casera had more local players, Breogán was the whole city's preferred team because Lugo's population felt a lot more identified with the club.
+La Casera disappeared and a few of their players signed for Breogán afterwards.